-Hyperpigmentation can be prevented by using a sunscreen with an SPF of at least 30, wearing comfortable clothes and hats for blocking the sunlight, avoiding overexposure to the sun at its strongest during the day (i.e 10 am to 4 pm) and avoiding certain medications as well.
-Anyone can also prevent hyperpigmentation by just quitting the habit of touching the face or skin.
+Hyperpigmentation can be prevented by using a sunscreen with an SPF of at least 30, wearing clothes that don't let sunlight shine through and hats for blocking the sunlight.
+Avoid overexposure to the sun at its strongest during the day (i.e 10 am to 4 pm) and avoiding certain medications can prevent hyperpigmentation.
+Anyone can also prevent hyperpigmentation by quitting the habit of picking at your skin before it can fully heal.

 (e.g. hydroquinone) – This spot treatment is used to lighten any dark patches of skin aka hyperpigmentation, melasma, liver spots, age spots, and freckles.
 It works by blocking the process in our skin which leads to discoloration.